ulyavedenina/AI-Generated-German-Hate-Speech-Detector/README.md

 ## Request the complete dataset

 Due to ethical considerations, the hate speech comments dataset has empty text fields, and the Reddit metadata dataset is lacking usernames.
-If you need the missing data for your research purposes, please write to melanie.siegel@g-da.de, shortly describing the future use of any of the datasets.
+If you need the missing data for your research purposes, please write to melanie.siegel@h-da.de, shortly describing the future use of any of the datasets.

 ## Citation